Manuscripts must be written in clear, correct, and unambiguous standard English. Papers that don't adhere to these requirements won't be accepted

 Funding The authors must acknowledge the funding agencies if any in their studies.

 Acknowledgments: Author/s must acknowledge all the agencies, institutes, and individuals that supported the study in the end.

 At the end of the manuscript, a list of all the references that were used in the text should be provided.
 The vancover agreement specifies how the references should be cited.
 The order in which they are first mentioned in the text should determine the order in which they are numbered.
 Arabic numerals [in square brackets] are used to identify references in the text.
 All sources that are cited must be verified by the authors.
 You must cite each author.

 Once an article has been accepted for publication, any article processing fees that were incurred to process the article are now due.
-OASK Publishers is an Open Access publisher and the Article Processing Charges of USD $1519 also once payment is processed, the journal will not issue refunds of any kind.
+OASK Publishers is an Open Access publisher and the Article Processing Charges of USD $519, and also once a payment is processed, the journal will not issue refunds of any kind.